View source: R/calculate_c4_assimilation_hyperbola.R

 and

-Ainitial = Vinitial - rL
+Ainitial = Vinitial - rL.

-Overall, this model exhibits a linear response of An
+Overall, this model exhibits a linear response of An to Ci at

-, a flat plateau of An
+low Ci, a flat plateau of An at high Ci, and a smooth

 transition between these regions.
 The sharpess of the transition is set by the

-, the model simplifies to
+curvature.
+When curvature = 1, the model simplifies to

-An = min{Vinitial, Vmax} - rL = min{Ainitial, Amax}
+An = min{Vinitial, Vmax} - rL = min{Ainitial, Amax}.

-increases to 1, the transition becomes smoother.
+As the curvature increases to 1, the transition becomes smoother.
 When

-is not zero, An
+the curvature is not zero, An approaches Amax

-asymptotically, and may not reach Amax
+asymptotically, and may not reach Amax at a reasonable value of

 Code implementation

-above are referred to as
+In this function, curvature and slope above are referred to as

-to avoid any potential ambiguity with
+c4_curvature and c4_slope to avoid any potential ambiguity with

 other models that may also have curvature and slope parameters.